Concentration of information content for convex measures: A general principle for exponential deviation

-Similarly we can show that the estimate also holds for $-a<\alpha<0$.
+Similarly, one can show that the estimate also holds for $-a<\alpha<0$.
 Notice that $L(0)=0$ and $L'(0)=\mE \varphi(X)$.
 Then the lemma follows from exponentiating both sides of \eqref{eq:log-moment}. \end{proof}

-\begin{remark} From Lemma \ref{lem:exp-family} and Lemma \ref{lem:mgf-bound}, we can see that the study of upper bound of $\Var(\varphi(X_\alpha))$ is equivalent to that of the normalizing function for $\mE e^{\alpha\varphi(X)}$ to be log-concave.
-We can get one from the other by differentiating or integrating twice.
-That is why variance bounds can imply exponential deviation inequalities when moment generating functions exist. \end{remark}
+\begin{remark} From Lemmas \ref{lem:exp-family} and \ref{lem:mgf-bound}, we can see that the variance bound of $\varphi(X_\alpha)$ and the normalizing function for the Laplace transform $\mE e^{\alpha\varphi(X)}$ to be log-concave can be obtained from each other by differentiating or integrating twice. \end{remark}